Devon Ferguson

 8. Safety

-Regarding safety, most pellet grills are second-to-none thanks to their integrated sensors and controllers that keep temperatures consistent throughout the cooking process.
+Fortunately, most pellet grills have integrated sensors and controllers that keep temperatures consistent throughout the cooking process.

-Plus, some high-end grills feature built-in shutoff timers that will turn off the grill after a period of non-use - a great feature if you tend to forget about your food while socializing with friends.
+Plus, some high-end grills feature built-in shutoff timers that turn off the grill after a period of non-use - a great feature if you tend to forget about your grill while while doing other things.

 FAQs